 Digital nomads may love working in cafes, but in a city as expensive as Tokyo, that’s not always possible.
-Luckily, this is one of the best Airbnbs in Tokyo for working, as it’s got fast wifi and a space to work.
+Luckily, this is one of the best Airbnbs in Tokyo for work, as it’s got fast free wifi and a space to work.
 There’s even a microwave so you can eat here late into the night!

 Also, it’s in one of the coolest neighbourhoods in town.
 Akihabara is Tokyo’s technology hub.
 So, in the unlikely event of wifi cutting out in the flat, you won’t have far to go to find somewhere to work!